ahmedflqn/Wordpress-AWS/Web App on aws.md

 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/cloudfront2.PNG?raw=true)

-![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/cloudfront3.PNG?raw=true) Now we can access our wep app through CloudFront Distribution domain name
+![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/cloudfront3.PNG?raw=true) Now we can access our web app through CloudFront Distribution domain name

+---
-### 9-Register CloudFront distrbution with route 53
+### 9-Register CloudFront distribution with route 53

 Sign in to the AWS Management Console and open the Route 53 console.
 Create a hosted zone in Route 53 for the domain you want to associate with your CloudFront distribution.